 Check the bolts before reattaching the wheel.
 The brake pedal might need a few pushes to get the pad in contact with the disc.
 Drive with caution and ensure the brakes are working properly once again.

 Stop by Our Brake Center

 Have questions for our service technicians?
 They can change the brake calipers, replace brake pads, and inspect the brakes if you’d prefer to have an experienced technician take care of the job.

 However, if you feel comfortable changing brake calipers on your own time, follow the steps above to do so.

 Any time you have a brake question, reach out to the Lexus of Larchmont service technicians and we’ll be sure to provide the answer you’re looking for.

+Whether you’re commuting or heading to your favorite restaurant, you need to be able to trust your brakes.
+Our experienced technicians will keep your vehicle in prime condition!
 We’re proud to serve Larchmont, New Rochelle, and Yonkers drivers, and we look forward to working with you.